-Spring and Summer strategies to help you save energy when the weather is warm and you are trying to keep your home cool.
-Some tips are free and can be used on a daily basis to increase your savings; others are simple and inexpensive actions you can take to ensure maximum savings through the spring and summer.
+Spring and summer strategies can help you save energy when the weather is warm and you are trying to keep your home cool.
+Some tips are free and can be used on a daily basis to increase your savings; others are simple and inexpensive actions you can take to ensure maximum savings through the summer.

-- USE YOUR WINDOWS TO GAIN COOL AIR AND KEEP OUT HEAT: If you live in a climate where it cools off at night, turn off your cooling system and open your windows while sleeping.
+- USE YOUR WINDOWS TO GAIN COOL AIR AND KEEP OUT HEAT: When the outside temperatures drop at night, turn off your cooling system and open your windows while sleeping.
 When you wake in the morning, shut the windows and blinds to capture the cool air.

 - USE FANS AND VENTILATION STRATEGIES TO COOL YOUR HOME: If you use air conditioning, a ceiling fan will allow you to raise the thermostat setting about 4°F with no reduction in comfort.
-Learn more about using a cieiling fan to increase cooling efficiency.
-Find EnergyStar ceiling fans.
+Learn more about using a ceiling fan to increase cooling efficiency, or find EnergyStar ceiling fan options.

 - KEEP YOUR COOLING SYSTEM RUNNING EFFICIENTLY: Schedule regular maintenance for your cooling equipment.

-- DON’T HEAT UP YOUR HOME WITH APPLIANCES AND LIGHTING: On hot days, avoid using the oven; cook on the stove, use a microwave oven or grill outside.
-Install efficient lighting that runs cooler; learn more about your options for efficient lighting.
+- DON’T HEAT UP YOUR HOME WITH APPLIANCES AND LIGHTING: On hot days, avoid using the oven; cook on the stove top, or use a microwave oven or grill outside.
+Install efficient lighting that runs cooler.
 Take advantage of daylight instead of artificial lighting, but avoid direct sunlight.
 Wash only full loads of dishes and clothes; consider air drying both dishes and clothing.

 - KEEP HOT AIR FROM LEAKING INTO YOUR HOME: Seal cracks and openings to prevent warm air from leaking into your home.
 Learn more about air sealing new and existing homes.

-- LOWER YOUR WATER HEATING COSTS: Water heating accounts for about 18% of the energy consumed in your home.
+- LOWER YOUR WATER HEATING COSTS: Water heating accounts for an average of 18% of the energy consumed in most homes.
 Turn down the temperature of your water heater to the warm setting (120°F).
 You’ll not only save energy, you’ll avoid scalding your hands.
 Find other strategies for energy-efficient water heating.

-Fall and Winter strategies to help you save energy, save money, and stay comfortable during the cool fall and winter months.
+Fall and winter strategies can help you save energy and money, but still stay comfortable during the cool weather.
 Some of the tips are free and can be used on a daily basis to increase your savings; other are simple and inexpensive actions you can take to ensure maximum savings through the winter.

 - TAKE ADVANTAGE OF HEAT FROM THE SUN: Open curtains on your south-facing windows during the day to allow sunlight to naturally heat your home, and close them at night to reduce the chill you may feel from cold windows.